-Annual Vacation Accrual Rate

-64 hours (8 days)

-96 hours (12 days)

-120 hours (15 days)

-144 hours (18 days)

-160 hours (20 days)

-184 hours (23 days)
+Annual Vacation Accrual Rate 64 hours (8 days) 96 hours (12 days) 120 hours (15 days) 144 hours (18 days) 160 hours (20 days) 184 hours (23 days)

 - Section 3.
-Vacation leave shall not accumulate in excess of two-hundred-eighty (280) hours.
-The EMPLOYER shall not be responsible for managing an employee's vacation leave balance so as to ensure no loss of the benefit because the balance is at or near the two-hundred-eighty (280) hour limit.
-Correspondingly, the EMPLOYER will not force employees to take vacation for such a purpose. - Section 4.
-Requests for vacation leave must be submitted to the employee's designated supervisor at least forty-eight (48) hours in advance of the absence requested and are subject to the supervisor's written approval.
+Vacation shall not accumulate in excess of two hundred eighty (280) hours.
+The EMPLOYER shall not be responsible for managing an employee's vacation balance so as to ensure no loss of the benefit because the balance is at or near the 280-hour limit.
+Correspondingly, the EMPLOYER will not force employees to take vacation for such purpose. - Section 4.
+Requests for vacation must be submitted to the employee's designated supervisor at least forty-eight (48) hours in advance of the absence requested and are subject to the supervisor's written approval.
 The forty-eight (48) hour advance notice requirement may be waived if, in the judgment of the supervisor, the leave will not cause undue inconvenience to the EMPLOYER.
-The EMPLOYER shall respond in writing to written employee vacation requests within seven (7) calendar days of the date the request is received provided the request is received by the EMPLOYER at least seven (7) calendar days prior to the beginning of the requested vacation period.
-Such EMPLOYER approval must be received by the employee in order for such vacation request to be considered approved.
-Vacations, once approved, shall not be canceled by the EMPLOYER except for unforeseen circumstances. - Section 5.
-When it is necessary for the EMPLOYER to disapprove vacation leave requests because the number of employees requesting leave exceeds the number of employees the EMPLOYER determines it possible to grant such vacation leave, the EMPLOYER shall consider seniority, job assignment, and order of submission in granting such requests.

-- Section 6.
-Upon the complete separation of employment, employees shall be eligible to receive their unused accumulated vacation as a severance payment.
-Any vacation severance shall be paid at the employee's BASE PAY RATE at the time of separation and shall be subject to the limitations on severance payment stated in the Article herein titled "Severance Pay." - Section 7.
-Employees may use accumulated vacation as an extension of sick leave, provided all sick leave has been exhausted.
-Vacation utilized as an extension of sick leave shall be subject to the same conditions regulating the use of sick leave. - Section 8.
+The EMPLOYER shall respond in writing to written employee vacation requests within seven (7) calendar days of the date the request is received provided the request is received by the EMPLOYER at least seven (7) calendar days prior to the beginning of the request to be considered approved.
+Vacations, once approved, shall not be cancelled by the EMPLOYER except for unforeseen circumstances. - Section 5.
+When it is necessary for the EMPLOYER to disapprove vacation leave requests because the number of employees requesting leave exceeds the number of employees the EMPLOYER determines it possible to grant such vacation leave, the EMPLOYER shall consider seniority, job assignment and order of submission in granting such requests. - Section 6.
+Upon the complete termination of employment, employees shall be eligible to receive their unused accumulated vacation as a severance payment.
+Any vacation severance shall be paid at the employee's base pay rate at the time of termination and shall be subject to the limitations on severance payment stated in the Article herein titled "Severance Pay." - Section 7.
+Employees may use accumulated vacation leave benefits as an extension of sick leave, provided all sick leave benefits have been exhausted.
+Vacation leave benefits utilized as an extension of sick leave shall be subject to the same conditions regulating the use of sick leave. - Section 8.
 At the discretion of the Department Director, employees hired after December 18, 2001, may receive vacation accrual rate credit for previous relevant experience with another employer.
 Further, at the discretion of the Department Director, additional vacation accrual may be granted for the purposes of retaining a valuable employee.